Through the end of 2020, we present selected videos by artists featured in our program online.

 Dynasty Handbag, Vat Do You Vahnt for Bwekfas?, 2017 (still).
 Video, sound, color; 2:39 min.
 Courtesy the artist

 In 2016, the New Museum inaugurated a platform for the presentation of new video works by emerging contemporary artists titled Screens Series.
 Encompassing a combination of screenings in the New Museum theater and on monitors on the Lower Level, the series has presented artists working with a range of media—from 16mm film to computer-generated imagery (CGI).
-When the Museum closed in March due to heightened concerns around the spread of COVID-19, we featured selected videos by Screens Series artists online, bringing art to the public at home.
-We also expanded the series to include other single-channel videos by artists who have exhibited at the New Museum in the past several years.
+When the Museum closed in March 2020 due to heightened concerns around the spread of COVID-19, we featured selected videos by Screens Series artists online, bringing art to the public at home.
+We have expanded the series to include other single-channel videos by artists who have exhibited at the New Museum over the past few years and in current exhibitions.

 From “Kaari Upson: Good thing you are not alone”